 Can I vape at Philadelphia International Airport (PHL)?

 Yes, you can vape at PHL in the same designated outdoor areas used for smoking.
-E-cigarettes and vaping are treated like cigarettes indoors, so use the curbside zones outside the terminals rather than vaping at the gate.
+E-cigarettes and vaping are treated like cigarettes indoors, so use the curbside areas outside the terminals rather than vaping at the gate.